 If you've spent a lot of money on your bedside table, you'll want to protect it as best you can.
 Since keeping a glass of water by the bed at all times is a must for many, invest in a sturdy coaster to keep your cup from tipping over or sweating onto the surface and leaving a water ring.

 There's a reason it's called beauty rest, and it's because it's a great time to treat your skin and let your products go to work during your seven-hour (if you're lucky) slumber.
 Odacité's hydrating facial serum rises to the challenge as it balances sebum production, which happens overnight, and works to reduce skin irritation with all-natural ingredients like pomegranate oil, vitamin E oil, rose oil, and geranium oil, so you can wake up feeling fresh-faced.

 To help you achieve an uninterrupted night's sleep, we highly suggest sporting an eye mask—specifically a silk one.
 Slip's luxurious eye cover is so lightweight, you won't notice it or the bright lights that are on in the middle of the night.

 Before you get into bed, you've usually taken care of washing your face, brushing your teeth, and slathering the rest of your skin with lotion.
 Don't leave your hands out of the slumber party.
 Keep the Grown Alchemist's luxurious rose hand cream by the bed and let it's high-end ingredients like aloe vera pack in the moisture, leaving your hands hydrated by morning.

 Your parents would be proud to know that you're prepared in an emergency or if the power goes out by keeping a flashlight by the bed.
-Go above and beyond their expectations and get yourself a fancy flashlight (it's gold), which also serves as a portable charger for your phone in case the lights are out for longer than expected.
+Go above and beyond their expectations and get yourself a fancy flashlight, in case the lights are out for longer than expected.